Climate Toolkit Symposium Agenda

 8 a.m. – 9 a.m.Breakfast and Welcome

-🌻 Essence as Compass: Guiding Climate Action with Purpose and Presence
+🌻 Essence as Compass: Guiding Climate Action with Regenerative Thinking

-This session, curated by Sonja Bochart and Natalie Shutt-Banks from LENS, invites participants to explore the power of working from essenceβ€”connecting with the unique core of who they are and what truly matters.
+This session invites participants to explore the power of working from essenceβ€”connecting with the unique core of who they are and what truly matters.
 In a time when climate action can often feel reactive or overwhelming, returning to essence offers a way to move with greater clarity, coherence, and purpose.
 From this foundation, our actions become more regenerative, our strategies more aligned, and our potential for lasting impact more fully realized.

 12 p.m. – 1 p.m.Lunch